Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Results

 \subsubsection{Tracker positions}

 Here only the results at 100~MeV/nucleon are shown as they gave results that are more constraining than the other beam energies, especially for the downstream tracker positions.
-Figure~\ref{fig:EFFMASSPO} shows the mass identification efficiency as a function of the upstream and the downstream tracker positions at 100~MeV/nucleon.
+Figure~\ref{fig:EFFMASSPO} shows the mass identification efficiency as a function of the positions of the upstream and the downstream trackers at 100~MeV/nucleon.

-The upstream tracker positions show no large influences on the mass identification efficiency.
-It is always kept above 97\% and the highest efficiencies are obtained when the second upstream tracker is the closest to the entry of the magnet.
+The positions of the upstream trackers show no significant influence on the mass identification efficiency.
+It is always kept above 97\% and the highest efficiencies are obtained when the second upstream tracker is the closest possible to the entry of the magnet.

-The downstream tracker position is however a more critical parameter as the mass identification efficiency could fall down to 88\% in the worst case where the trackers are closer than 17~cm to each other.
+The positions of the downstream trackers are however more critical parameters as the mass identification efficiency could fall down to 88\% in the worst case where the trackers are closer than 17~cm to each other.
 The mass identification efficiency is above 96\% when the distance between the exit of the magnet and the first downstream tracker $MT$ is kept below 17~cm and the distance between the trackers is lower than 20~cm.